 ** Note – cook times differ depending on how you like the texture of your rice and your altitude, this timing works well for our tastes.

-Then you can serve your Instant Pot white rice with a few easy Instant Pot recipes on top!
+Instant Pot white rice goes with Instant Pot recipes

 After you make your perfect Instant Pot rice a few times you might want to try some other side dishes